How to Handle Anxiety After A Miscarriage

 Luckily, when I got pregnant again 3 months later, my hormones made me super motivated to move and stay in shape.
 So even after the miscarriage, those leftover hormones jump-started my exercise routine.

 The best thing to relieving your system of extra energy is to work it off!
 Even better: the more you exercise, the more “clean” energy your body will generate!
 It will be easier to get up in the morning, fall asleep at night, and stay focused during the day.
+You will be more balanced.

 Speaking of sleep…